geosolutions-it/StatutoTerritorioRT/README.md

 - Clone the repository:\
 `git clone https://github.com/geosolutions-it/StatutoTerritorioRT.git`

-- Create a virtual eniviroment and activate it
+- Create a virtual environment and activate it

 - Install requirements with pip:\
 `cd StatutoTerritorioRT/requirements`\
 `pip install -r requirements.txt`

-## Enviroment setup
+## Environment setup

 - Go to the deployment folder:\
-`cd StatutoTerritorioRT/deployments`
+`cd StatutoTerritorioRT/deployment`

-- Set your enviroment variables values in a `your_local.env` file (`dev.env` is an example) then run this script:\
+- Set your environment variables values in a `your_local.env` file (`dev.env` is an example) then run this script:\
 `source setenv.sh your_local.env`